russo1982/CA_server/README.md

-# vmware-cloud
+# CA Server
-The repo is used to gather knowledge base while studying DevOps CI/CD.
+The repo has several branches with manuals on how to setup local CA server.